ericvincent18/infra/README.md

 Main
 Messages can be sent using `python new_task.py` Messages will be received and saved to the once the service is running on container my-app.
 The messages will be saved to the db using the psycopg2 and sqlalchemy clients.
+The database can be accessed using the Pgadmin client using the host `host.docker.internal`

 Kubernetes / Kind set up